FENDI STUDIOS EXHIBITION IN ROME

-The exhibition celebrates close bonds between Fendi and the cinema
+The new Roman exhibition celebrates close bonds between Fendi and the cinema.

 In conjunction with the Rome International Film Festival, the Palazzo Della Civiltà Italiana – Fendi’s headquarters – has been transformed into movie sets for the exhibition Fendi Studios.
 This immersive all-digital journey transforms visitors into characters in some of the famous movies to which Fendi contributed, from Italian New Wave to Hollywood blockbusters.